What happens to our waste?

 The facility visitor centres are easily accessible and there are disabled parking bays and toilets on site.
 However, operational areas may be less accessible and may not be suited to those with limited mobility.
 Hearing and guide dogs are permitted except in the operational areas. contact Veolia to discuss your access requirements.

 We do not manage business or trade waste.
 You can find more information about this and fly-tipping on our business waste page.

-Around 150 vehicles are abandoned each year.
+Around 150 vehicles are abandoned each year in East Sussex.
 We are working with the local district and borough councils and Sussex Police in a partnership to deal with this problem.
 For more information or to report an abandoned vehicle, see Operation Crackdown.

 What happens to your recycling?

 Items from household waste recycling sites and kerbside collections are sent to different places for reprocessing.
 Some household waste recycling sites have a shop where reusable items are sold to the public.
 We also work with charitable organisations.